Maximum softly penalised likelihood in factor analysis: Asymptotics for maximum penalised likelihood

 To discuss the consistency of estimates for $\bLambda, \bPsi$ in factor analysis models, we must i) define the estimands $\bLambda_0, \bPsi_0$ and $\bSigma_0 = \bLambda_0\bLambda_0^\top + \bPsi_0$ and ii) ensure identifiability.

 If the modelling assumption of Section~\ref{sec:fapl_model} is met for matrices $\bLambda_0$ and $\bPsi_0$, then the latter are the parameter values that identify the data generating process.
-This is the viewpoint taken in \citet{kano:1983} in their consistency proofs.
-More generally, $\bLambda_0$ and $\bPsi_0$ can be seen as the limits to which $\bLambda(\hat\btheta)$ and $\bPsi(\hat\btheta)$, respectively, converge in probability as $n\to\infty$, where $\hat\btheta$ is the ML estimator of $\btheta$.
-Under suitable regularity conditions, $\bLambda_0, \bPsi_0$ are, then, the parameters that minimise the Kullback-Leibler divergence between the distribution that generates the data and the factor model~(\ref{eq:fa_model}) \citep[see, for example,][]{white:1982}.
+This is the viewpoint taken in \citet{kano:1983} in their consistency proofs, where they introduce and use the concept of strong identifiability.